2015 Alfa Romeo 4CEnlarge Photo

 The bad news is that that majority of Alfa’s new models will be launched in 2016 or later.
 In fact, the only new vehicles this year will be the 4C sports car and a new 4C Spider variant.
 And the picture is even bleaker for 2015 as only one vehicle launch is planned.

 Below is a rough outline for Alfa Romeo’s future over the next couple of years:

 2014: 4C and 4C Spider to be launched.

-2015: New midsize model to be launched, most likely the 159-replacing ‘Giulia’ sedan.
+2015: New small model to be launched, most likely the 159-replacing ‘Giulia’ sedan.
 MiTo and Giulietta hatchbacks sold overseas to be discontinued.

-2016-2018: Two new compacts, a midsize model, a larger sedan, two crossovers and a specialty sports car to be launched.
+2016-2018: Two new compacts, a small model, a mid-size sedan, two crossovers and a specialty sports car to be launched.
 4C to be phased out.

 The new compacts are likely to be a sedan and hatch to replace the Giulietta and to go up against the Audi A3/Mercedes-Benz CLA-Class.
-The midsize model will likely be a wagon version of the Giulia and the large sedan will likely be Alfa’s version of the Maserati Ghibli.
-The two crossover models will likely fill the compact and midsize segments and share their underpinnings with similar models from other FCA brands.
+The second small model will likely be a wagon version of the Giulia sedan and the mid-size sedan will likely be Alfa’s version of the Maserati Ghibli.
+The two crossover models will likely fill the small and midsize segments and share their underpinnings with similar models from other FCA brands.
 Finally, the new specialty sports car is likely to be a halo model badged 6C or 8C.

 To read about the future plans of other FCA brands, hit the links below:

 Chrysler - Dodge - Ferrari - Fiat - Jeep - Maserati